YJJfish/C-Compiler/README.md

     Although `a` is an array in both functions, the IR codes totally different.
 In the first example, `a` is a locally defined array.
 Therefore, the type of `a` is an array type.
 In the second example, `a` is a parameter.
 Therefore, the type of `a` is `int*` according to the C standard.

-    In our language, to simplify this problem and comply with the C standard simultaneously, when `a` is passed as an parameter, instead of treating it as a `int*` pointer, we will treat it as an array as if it is defined locally.
-However, modifying `a[0]` won't result in the modification of the local stack, but rather the modification of the passed array (This complies with the C standard).
+    In our language, to simplify this problem and comply with the C standard simultaneously, when `a` whose type is `int array(n)` is passed as an parameter, instead of treating it as a `int*` pointer, we will treat it as `int array(n) ptr`.
+This way, it will be treated as an array as if it is defined locally, except that modifying `a[0]` won't result in the modification of the local stack, but rather the modification of the passed array (This complies with the C standard).

 In conclusion, The grammar of our language is: